 - Recruiting is more of a roller coaster ride than a drag race.
 Typically, many individuals are involved who can influence hiring.
 There are always unexpected twists and turns along the way.

 Finally, while it’s impossible not to feel some disappointment if a new position doesn’t materialize on your timetable, don’t be discouraged.
-Sometimes “not interested” is actually “not interested now.”
-Circumstances within companies change, and your resume could suddenly be put on top of the pile.
+Sometimes ‘not interested’ is actually ‘not interested now.’
+Circumstances within companies change, and your resume could suddenly be a top priority.